markpesic/markpesic.github.io/_posts/2014-3-3-Hello-World.md

 $$\xi \leftarrow \lambda * \theta$$

-Another paper that takes from [1] is SimSiam [2] that hypotisizes the optimization process of the byol dynamics.
-There are some differences in the architecture .
-First of all
-There is only one network , in fact in the paper empirical data show that having 2 netowrks where one gets updated through EMA is not compulsary for it to working.
+Another paper that takes from [1] is SimSiam [2] that tries to explain the optimization process of the stopgradient and the prediction head.
+There are some differences in the architecture of SimSiam respect byols' one.
+First of all there is only one network , in fact in the paper the empirical data show that having 2 networks, where one gets updated through EMA is not compulsary for the system to work.
 The setup is as follows: only one network with a backend layer, projection layer and a predictor layer.
 As before the input **x** gets distorted before being processed by the network.
+Now both the vies gets through the network one of the views gets through the predictor head , and the other not.
+THe one that passes only through the backend layer and projection layer , when calculating the loss will be "detached" () the gradient will not be backpropagated
  In [2] The optimization process is hypothesized to be an EM algorithm Expectation-Maximization:

 $$ \mathcal{L}(\theta, \eta) = \mathbb{E}_x, _\mathcal{T}[\lVert\mathcal{F} _\theta(\mathcal{T}(x) - \eta_x)\rVert ^2 _2] \qquad (1) $$